 Cell biology and transport

-How to use past papers for a grade 9
+How should you use GCSE Biology past papers to reach a grade 9?

-Past papers are the most effective revision tool available for GCSE Biology, but only when used correctly.
-Sitting a paper and checking the total score misses most of the value.
-The useful approach is to mark question by question against the mark scheme, identifying for each lost mark whether the issue was missing knowledge, imprecise terminology, or a chain of reasoning that was incomplete.
+Past papers are the single most effective revision tool for GCSE Biology.
+They only work, however, when used with the mark scheme open beside them.
+Sitting a paper, checking the total score, and moving on misses most of the value.
+The better approach is to mark each question individually against the mark scheme.
+For every lost mark, identify whether the issue was missing knowledge, imprecise terminology, or an incomplete chain of reasoning.

 Stuck between a 7 and a 9 in GCSE Biology?